mahuntington/django-notes/django.md

 python_version = "3.9.1"
 ```
 **Note:** on the last line, substitute your version of python (`python --version`)

+This will tell heroku what packages it needs

 ### On the Browser